 Suggested activities include:

-• Offering to carry out a talk at local clubs, schools and organisations – to view a suggested script click here .
-We also have resources designed for secondary schools which are available here
+- Offering to carry out a talk at local clubs, schools and organisations.
+We also resources designed for schools.

 This is by no means a comprehensive list, and it is often the more innovative ideas that attract attention so it’s time to get creative!

 Think about who you are going to target with your campaign activity.
 Thinking about your audience will help guide what activity you might do and where you will carry it out.
 For example, if you are targeting a younger audience you might visit a shopping centre, for families you might look to visit a local family attraction.

 You will also need to consider the language and tone you use with different groups of people, such as different age groups.

 While deciding what your campaign will involve, it’s useful to research other campaigns and events taking place in your area.

 There may be some good opportunities to join in with another campaign, or you may find some key dates that you want to avoid as another event/campaign running may distract your audience.

 Tip: when putting your campaign action plan together, it is always a good idea to think about how you will evaluate your campaign too.
 For more information visit our measuring your campaign or marketing activity page.